agahkarakuzu/mriscope/content/intro.md

 ## Custom GPT for reproducibility insights

-Through its advanced natural language processing capabilities, RRInsights can efficiently analyze the scoped literature, extract key insights, and generate comprehensive overviews of the research papers focusing on MRI technology.
+Through its advanced natural language processing capabilities, RRInsights can efficiently analyze the scoped literature, extract key insights, and generate comprehensive overviews of the research papers focusing on MRI technology [](#gptses).
 The custom GPT is available at https://chat.openai.com/g/g-5uDwBlnx4-rrinsights (requires subscription as of May 2024).

 :::{figure} #gptsession
+:label: gptses

 Automated interaction with GPT4, iterating over all (31) seleted records
 :::